-The Kangaroo Hills Avenue of Honour was planted in 1920 to commemorate the First World War.
-Further research is required on this place.
+The Whitfield Avenue of Honour was planted in 1920to commemorate the First World War.
+Further research is required on the exact location and condition of this Avenue.

 In Australia, commemorative trees have been planted in public spaces since the late nineteenth century.
 Arbor Days were held regularly in most Victorian State Schools during the late 1800s and early 1900s, and numerous trees were planted in parks in Melbourne and throughout Victoria to mark the visits of important and famous people.